SUSSBIA/fabric-onboarding-experience/03-workspace-operating-model/README.md

 * A report is intended for wider sharing
 * A connection, gateway, or refresh setup needs operational support
 * A tenant-level or capacity-level setting is involved
+* A non-BIA user needs access to an approved BIA production output

 It is better to ask early than to move an artefact into the wrong workspace.